 During 2017, the Company's stockholders approved the Company's 2017 Employee Stock Purchase Plan (the "ESPP").
 Subject to the terms and conditions thereof, the ESPP allows eligible employees the opportunity to purchase shares of the Company's common stock at a 5% discount.
 The ESPP provides for six-month offering periods ending on December 31 and June 30 of each year.
-No shares were issued under the ESPP during the three months ended September 30, 2024 or 2023.
+During the six and three months ended December 31, 2024, 3,645 shares of common stock were issued under the ESPP for which the Company received net proceeds of \$56,000.
+During the six and three months ended December 31, 2023, 2,636 shares of common stock were issued under the ESPP for which the Company received net proceeds of \$63,000.